daffaalam/flutter_installer_cli/README-en.md

 English | [Indonesia](README.md)

 Installation toolkit for Flutter SDK, including Android SDK and Java SDK if not installed (automatic detection).
-If you cannot use github issues, you can contact directly to Telegram [@daffaalam](https://t.me/daffaalam).

 ## How to run